 - a.
 Taxes based on or measured by net income by whatever name called and excess profits taxes. - b.
 Interest paid in connection with income exempt from State income taxation.
-(See Subject: "Attribution of Expenses to Nontaxable Income and to Nonapportionable Income and Property.")
+See Subject: "Attribution of Expenses to Nontaxable Income and to Nonapportionable Income and Property." - c.

-- c.
 The contributions deduction allowed by the Internal Revenue Code. - d.
 Interest income earned on bonds and other obligations of other states or their political subdivisions, less allowable amortization on any bond acquired on or after January 1, 1963. - e.
 The amount by which gains have been offset by the capital loss carryover allowed under the Internal Revenue Code.
 All gains recognized on the sale or other disposition of assets must be included in determining State net income or loss in the year of disposition. - f.
 The net operating loss deduction allowed by the Internal Revenue Code. - g.
 Payments to or charges by a parent, subsidiary or affiliated corporation in excess of fair compensation in all intercompany transactions of any kind whatsoever. - h.
 The amount of all income tax credits claimed against the corporation's income tax liability during the income year.
-In lieu of the add-back of tax credits to federal taxable income, taxpayers must now reduce the amount of credit available by the current income tax rate.
-(See Form CD-425, Part 4, Line 26.) - i.
+In lieu of the add-back of tax credits to federal taxable income, taxpayers must reduce the amount of credit available by the current income tax rate.
+See Form CD-425. - i.
 Percentage depletion in excess of cost depletion applicable to mines, oil and gas wells and other natural deposits located outside this State. - j.
 The amount allowed under the Code for depreciation or as an expense in lieu of depreciation for a utility plant acquired by a natural gas local distribution company, to the extent the plant is included in the company's rate base at zero cost in accordance with G.S.
+62-158.

-62-158. - k.
-Royalty payments made to a related member and deducted as an expense by a payer in arriving at federal taxable income if the election is made under G.S.
+- k.
+Royalty payments for the use of intangible property in this State made to a related member and deducted as an expense by a payer in arriving at federal taxable income if the election is made under G.S.
 105-130.7A for the recipient to exclude the royalty income from its income.
-(See G.S.
-105-130.7A(b)(4) and (5) for definitions of related members.) - 1.
-The applicable percentage of the amount allowed as a special accelerated depreciation deduction under section 168(k) or section 1400L of the Code.
-For taxable years beginning on or after January 1, 2003, the applicable percentage is seventy percent (70%).
-For taxable years beginning on or after January 1, 2005, the applicable percentage is zero percent (0%). - m.
-The gross income from international shipping activities excluded from federal taxable income because the corporation elects to be subject instead to a tonnage tax under Subchapter R of Chapter 1 of the Code.
-(Effective for taxable years beginning on or after January 1, 2005). - n.
-The gross income from domestic production activities excluded from federal taxable income under Section 199 of the Code.
-(Effective for taxable years beginning on or after January 1, 2005). - o.
-Qualifying expenses for which a film or television production credit is claimed under GS 105-130.47.
-(Effective for taxable years beginning on or after January 1, 2005, and applies to qualifying expenses incurred on or after July 1, 2005.)
+Intangible property is defined as copyrights, patents, and trademarks.
+A taxpayer is not required to add back royalty payments for the use of intangible property in this State made to a related recipient that is organized under the laws of another country if the country has a comprehensive income tax treaty with the United States and imposes a tax on royalty income of the recipient at a rate that is equal to or exceeds the State's corporate income tax rate.
+See G.S.
+105-130.7A for definitions. - 1.
+The gross income from international shipping activities excluded from federal taxable income because the corporation elects to be subject instead to a tonnage tax under Subchapter R of Chapter 1 of the Code. - m.
+The gross income from domestic production activities excluded from federal taxable income under Section 199 of the Code. - n.
+The dividend paid deduction allowed to a captive Real Estate Investment Trust.
+A captive REIT is one whose shares or certificates of beneficial interest are not regularly traded on an established securities market and are more than fifty percent (50%) owned or controlled by a person subject to NC corporate income tax.
+REITS owned by other REITS or listed Australian property trusts are excluded from the definition. - o.
+The amount of a donation to a nonprofit organization for acquisition or lease of renewable energy property made by a taxpayer who claimed a tax credit under G.S.
+105-129.16H Effective taxable years beginning on or after January 1, 2008.